-Git is a Distributed Version Control System (DVCS) system that keeps track of software revisions and allows many developers to work on a given project without necessarily being connected to a common network since it doesn't rely on a central repository, but instead distributes copies of the entire source code repository to each user's workstation.
+Git is a Distributed Version Control System (DVCS) system that keeps track of software commits and allows many developers to work on a given project without necessarily being connected to a common network since it doesn't rely on a central repository, but instead distributes copies of the entire source code repository to each user's workstation.

 The major difference between Git and most other VCS (e.g. Subversion described in the previous section) is the way Git thinks about its data.
 Conceptually, most other systems store information as a list of file-based changes.
 These systems (CVS, Subversion, Perforce, Bazaar, and so on) think of the information they keep as a set of files and the changes made to each file over time.